1907 Labor Day Association History

 Attendance

-Special trains run from different surrounding cities to go to Vincennes, IN and back for only a 50 cent fee.
+Special trains run from different surrounding cities to go to Vincennes, Indiana and back for only a 50 cent fee.

 Indiana Governor J. Frank Hanly made a proclamation declaring September 2, 1907 as Labor Day in Indiana.

-Mrs. William Pennington was the winner, she was an Electrical Union member
+Mrs. William Pennington was the winner with 418 tickets sold.
+She was an Electrical Union member.

 Mrs. Chuck Yocum had 77